 The old woman looked out of the car window.
 She breathed out and smiled sadly to herself in the reflection.
 Budapest started to emerge around us.
 The lights and the buildings lay in shattered forms all along the wet pavements.

 Back in Amaliada, down in the Peloponese in Greece, Giannis the policeman had given up.
 He sat on the kerb watching the mob shout and push at the prime minister of the country.
-Giannis’ officers’ cap lying on the pavement next to him.
-He lit a cigarette in his mouth and watched, defeated, smiling ruefully to himself, as the people cried out to Tsipras.
+Giannis’ officers’ cap lay on the pavement next to him.
+He lit a cigarette in his mouth and watched, defeated, smiling ruefully to himself, as the people in the crowd shouted out to Tsipras.
 One man lifting a thin-looking goat high in the air above the heads for Greece’s premiere to inspect.
 Some in the crowd wanted photos, others wanted to curse and swear as loudly as they could at Tsipras.
 Two old men sat on an outside table and refused to acknowledge the commotion at all, not allowing it to ruin their midday ouzos, resolutely not moving an inch as the hordes surged round them, plopping olives in their mouths without a care.

-Few here really seemed to know much about Nikos Belogiannis and his place in history.
+Few here in Amaliada really seemed to know much about Nikos Belogiannis and his place in history.
 And fewer still knew of Beloiannisz village back in Hungary.
 But I know the people of Beloiannisz village think of them.
 And they think of Greece.
 For them it stays, like a dream that they can almost hold.